 The amount of compensation paid varies depending on the seriousness of the condition or the injuries caused, and how long it will take for the individual to recover (if at all).

 Importantly, there are two types of personal injury compensation:

-This is the amount of money that is considered a fair way to compensate you for your injuries or condition which was caused by someone else’s negligence, along with the general effect it has had on your life.
+This is the amount of money that is considered a fair way to compensate you for the pain and suffering caused by your injuries or condition, as a result of someone else’s negligence, along with the general effect it has had on your life.
 The level of general damages awarded can be as little as a few hundred pounds and as high as millions of pounds in the most serious of cases.

 Examples of general damages are:

 The purpose of general damages is also to compensate you for the wider impact of the injuries or condition on your life.
 It is important to know, however, that they will not necessarily cover every aspect of your injuries or condition caused by the accident.
 Under the legal rule of ‘remoteness’, the defendant will not be held legally responsible for damage which was not reasonably foreseeable.

 For instance, if you suffer a broken leg as a result of falling off an unstable scaffold at work, you will be entitled to be compensated (probably by your employer) for your broken leg.
 You can claim compensation for things such as the pain and suffering caused by your leg injury, and any longer term pain directly linked to the fact of your broken leg.

 But suppose that, during your hospital treatment, the doctors decided to insert a metal pin in your leg, but this was performed negligently, causing a range of further problems.
 This cannot reasonably have been foreseeable as a result of the unstable scaffolding, and so the employer would not be legally liable for the pain and suffering caused by the pin (in this example, a separate medical negligence claim could follow).